LeGarrette Blount: Tampa Bay Buccaneers

 On September 6, 2010, Blount was claimed off of waivers by the Tampa Bay Buccaneers.
 He played in his first regular-season NFL game in a Week 3 home loss, 38–13, to the Pittsburgh Steelers, gaining 27 yards on six rushes and scoring one touchdown.
 On October 31, 2010, Blount recorded his breakout game as a Tampa Bay Buccaneer.
 He accumulated 120 rushing yards and two rushing touchdowns on 22 carries, and nine receiving yards in the Buccaneers' 38–35 victory against the Arizona Cardinals.
 Highlighting the performance was a late game 43-yard run in which Blount hurdled approaching safety Kerry Rhodes.
 In Week 16, against the Seattle Seahawks, he rushed for a then career-high 164 yards in the 38–15 victory.
 At the end of his rookie season, Blount had played in 13 games and accumulated 1,007 rushing yards, which was the most by a rookie in the 2010 NFL season.
 Blount became the second undrafted running back in NFL history to accumulate 1,000 yards in his rookie year, joining Dominic Rhodes, who accomplished the feat for the Indianapolis Colts in 2001.
 He earned a spot on the NFL All-Rookie Team.

 Blount started off the 2011 season with only five carries for 15 rushing yards against the Detroit Lions.
 The next week, Blount reestablished his strong running ability with 13 carries for 71 yards and two touchdowns against the Minnesota Vikings.
 This includes the game-winning touchdown with 30 seconds left to play.
-In a Week 5 against the San Francisco 49ers, Blount injured his knee after accumulating only 15 yards rushing and was forced to miss Weeks 6 and 7.
+In a Week 5 against the 49ers, Blount injured his knee after accumulating only 15 yards rushing and was forced to miss Weeks 6 and 7.
 Blount would ultimately return for the matchup with the New Orleans Saints.
-On November 20, 2011, Blount broke free from eight Green Bay Packers tacklers and scored on a 54-yard touchdown run.
+On November 20, 2011, Blount broke free from eight Packers tacklers and scored on a 54-yard touchdown run.

 Blount remained on the Buccaneers for the 2012 season.
 His best game of the season came against the Kansas City Chiefs on October 14 with 58 rushing yards and a touchdown.
 He did not have much as action with 41 carries for 151 rushing yards and two rushing touchdowns in the 2012 season.